 If you're visiting in the winter, it’s better to carry along a good coat and plenty of cold-weather gear, especially if you plan to visit the mountains and do some skiing in the Julian Alps.
 During the fall or spring, pack a good raincoat and wear layers.
 In the summer, dress for heat and bring your bathing suit and remember to get plenty of sunscreen too.

-There are 6 mobile network operators and also quite a number of internet service providers in Slovenia.
+There are over 0 mobile network operators and about 0 internet service providers in Slovenia.
 You can checkout the

 and also details about each of them.